 - “Attend wedding shows to take advantage of samples.”

 - “Schedule meetings with various designers and review their suggestions.”

 - “Not always go with the cheapest option“

 1. “Find cake designers who aren’t afraid to break tradition.”

-As full-time custom cake creators, BCakeNY specializes in creating one of a kind masterpieces for every occasion.
+As full-time custom cake creators, BCakeNY specializes in creating one-of-a-kind masterpieces for every occasion.
 Which really just makes them experts in listening.
-Then, like a seasoned jazz band, they respond with a cake design that perfectly compliments the couple’s love story and your theme.
+Then, like a seasoned jazz band, they respond with a cake design that perfectly compliments the couple’s love story and theme.